gundamMC/animius/docs/network/overview.md

 # Network Overview

 In addition to using the python console, Animius can also be accessed with a network TCP socket.
-This allows for user-friendly or extensive GUIs and clients written in other languages.
+This allows for user-friendly and extensive clients written in other languages.

 ## Server

-The server has the same requirements as using the python console, with addition of networking. (still writing the script)
+The server has the same requirements as using the python console, with the addition of networking.

 ## Client